microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 **CPU allocation**

-The CPU allocation, in most systems, is about CPU time rather CPU count.
+The CPU allocation, in most systems, is about CPU time instead of the CPU count.
 This is especially true in container-based environments.
-The JVM will expose the number of _active processors_ throught the API `Runtime.getRuntime().availableProcessors()`, which in turn is used by the JVM itself to size internal thread pools, and then read by 3rd-party frameworks and libraries to size their own thread pools.
+The JVM will expose the number of _active processors_ through the API `Runtime.getRuntime().availableProcessors()`, which in turn is used by the JVM itself to size internal thread pools and then read by 3rd-party frameworks and libraries to size their thread pools.

 In systems where CPU time is managed with limits, the JVM will often be at risk of suffering from _CPU throttling_, and it must be careful to not exaggerate on the number of threads it creates, otherwise the application will be impacted even further.